Non-Linear Analog Processing in MIMO Systems with Coarse Quantization

-In this work, we argue that the aforementioned digital, hybrid, and analog beamforming approaches suffer from the \text{curse of low dimensions} phenomenon, elaborated on in Section \ref{sec:curse_of_low}.
-We further quantify the rate-loss due to this phenomenon, and provide solutions to mitigate it.
-Particularly, we consider the use of nonlinear analog operators --- such as envelope detectors and low degree polynomial operators --- prior to sampling and quantization, as a way to mitigate the rate-loss due to coarse quantization and increase channel capacity of MIMO systems with few-bit ADCs.
-The power consumption and circuit design for {receiver architectures deploying} these nonlinear operators based on measurement and simulation results in 22 nm and 65 nm CMOS technologies are provided in Section \ref{sec:cir}.
+In this work, we argue that digital, hybrid, and analog beamforming approaches suffer from a phenomenon which we call the \text{curse of low dimensions} (Section \ref{sec:curse_of_low}).
+We quantify the rate-loss due to this phenomenon, and provide solutions to mitigate it.
+Particularly, we consider nonlinear analog operators --- such as envelope detectors and low degree polynomial operators --- prior to sampling and quantization, as a way to mitigate the rate-loss due to coarse quantization.
+The power consumption and circuit design for {receiver architectures deploying} these nonlinear operators based on measurements and simulations in 22 nm and 65 nm CMOS technologies are provided in Section \ref{sec:cir}.